deepaksahoodeveloper/db-capstone-project/README.md

 - Data Visualization: Google Looker Studio and Tableau
 - Version Control: Git

-## 🚀 Getting Started

-To explore the project and run the client application, follow these steps:

-1. Clone the repository to your local machine.
-2. Install the necessary dependencies for the Python client (specified in requirements.txt).
-3. Configure the connection details to your local MySQL instance in `client/config.py`.
-4. Run the client application: `python3 client.py`.

 ## 📁 Project Structure

 The project is organized into the following directories:
 - database: Contains the SQL scripts for creating and populating the database schema.
 - client: Holds the Python code for the database client application.
-- reports: Includes scripts for generating various sales reports.
-- visualizations: Provides Tableau dashboard files for data analysis.
+- Data Analytics and Visualization: Provides Looker Studio / Tableau dashboard files for data analysis.
-- docs: Houses additional documentation and resources.

 ## 🔍 Further Exploration